-To have the possibility to determine as accurately as possible the indications on the replaced chess clock, it is advisable to check the clocks during the round, for instance every 30 minutes, and to record the times and the number of moves made, by using a time-control sheet (see at the end of the Manual).
+It is desirable to check the clocks during the round, for instance every 30 minutes, and to record the times and the number of moves made, by using a time-control sheet (see at the end of the Manual).

 This can be particularly valuable when an increment is used.